MENTAL HEALTH SUPERVISING CLIENT SPECIALIST

 Special Requirements, Conditions:

 License Requirements: Possession of a valid California classes C driver license or the ability to obtain suitable transportation, which is approved by the appointing authority.
-Possession of one of the following licenses issued by the State of California: Clinical Social Worker; Marriage, Family and Child Counselor; Registered Nurse; Clinical Psychologist; or Occupational Therapist.
+Possession of one of the following licenses issued by the State of California: Licensed Professional Clinical Counselor (LPCC), Licensed Clinical Social Worker (LCSW); Marriage and Family Therapist (MFT); Registered Nurse (RN); Clinical Psychologist; or Occupational Therapist (OT).
 If licensed in another state, incumbent must obtain the appropriate license issued by the State of California within twenty-four months from the date of employment.

 Background Investigation: Fingerprinting is required.